 I sit at the intersection of design and front-end development, heading up a small team as the lead designer.
 It’s my job to make sure everything looks great and works intuitively, building digital products that are fit for purpose and full of joy.
-If you ever read, click on, look for, tap, drag, delete, edit or sign into something, I’m the one who designs and builds that user experience.
+If you ever read, click, look for, tap, drag, delete, edit or sign into something, I’m the one who designs and builds that user experience.

 Before the Institute, I was at Ed Microlearning – a SaaS learning platform.
 We provide the tools to author and deliver better training.
 Our point of difference is a simpler and smarter product, so our customers can deliver well-designed, enjoyable training on any device.

 I’m all about balancing the big picture with the nitty gritty.
 I make decisions about the best way to introduce new features, how they fit into the user experience and how we can achieve great results within technical and time constraints.
 Then I get my hands dirty.
 On any given day, you might find me with my design hat on, creating wireframes, mock-ups, graphics and animations, style guides, logos and any other artwork.
 Otherwise I’ll be working on the front-end, producing prototypes, implementing designs and interactions into the final product, reviewing code or writing documentation.

 My full time role is only half the story.
 I’m always busy working away on other projects, which have taken various forms over the course of my career.
 Currently I’m moonlighting as a type designer, creating a number of different retail fonts.
 This text is set in the latest, a typeface called Philippa.
 In the past, I’ve created an iOS app for creatives to manage colour swatches on the go.
 You might know Typicons, one of the first freely-available icon fonts.
 I’ve also written a number of open source front-end libraries, which you can find on GitHub.
 My interest in design fields that interrelate with my work keeps me engaged and provides fresh insight into the problems that need to be solved day‑to‑day.